|

 Kimberly

-engages audiences of all ages both cognitively and emotionally.
-Her
+that engages audiences of all ages both cognitively and emotionally.

-work bridges the seemingly divergent worlds of entertainment and education
+Her work bridges the seemingly divergent worlds of entertainment

-on both macro and micro levels that is distinctive and powerful.
+and education on both macro and micro levels that is distinctive

 This ability to work on both the macro and micro levels allows Dr.